forthy42/net2o/wiki/threat-model.md

 5. Anonymous communication relies on a combination of trust, unrelatedness, and cover traffic (which requires being central enough to deserve trust from many users).
-This is why it's hard.
+This is why it's so hard.